f200kiev/jobtip/README.md

 jobtip
 ======

-This is test tast for JobTip company writted on Symfony 3.3
+This is test tast for JobTip company written on Symfony 3.3

 Requirements: